panos-stavrianos/flet_timer/README.md

 # Flet Timer

-The Flet Timer is a simple timer component for the [Flet framework](https://flet.dev/).
-It allows you to create timers that execute a callback function at a specified interval.
+The Flet Timer is a timer component for the Flet framework that is based on the last example from the [Flet User Controls guide](https://flet.dev/docs/guides/python/user-controls/).
+It demonstrates how to create a countdown timer using threading for real-time display updates.

 ## Installation